Warren Oates: Death

 Oates was ill with influenza in the weeks before his death.
 On April 3, 1982, at the age of 53, he died of a heart attack while taking an afternoon nap at his home in Los Angeles, after having experienced chest pains and shortness of breath earlier that day.
 An autopsy determined that he had chronic obstructive pulmonary disease.
 After his funeral, in accordance with Oates' wishes, his body was cremated and his ashes were scattered at his ranch in Montana.

 Legacy

 Oates has a dedicated cult following because of his performances in Peckinpah's studio films and television shows, Monte Hellman's independent works, his films with Peter Fonda, and in a number of B movies from the 1970s.
 During a screening of Hellman's Two-Lane Blacktop, Richard Linklater introduced the film, and gave 16 reasons why viewers should love it.
 The sixth was: "Because there was once a god who walked the Earth named Warren Oates."

+On the occasion of a retrospective dedicated to the actor, the Lincoln Center wrote, "With his rough-hewn face and gruff demeanor, Warren Oates had the kind of offbeat, chameleon-like screen presence that could only have belonged to a star of the freewheeling New Hollywood of the 1960s and ’70s."

 The documentary film Warren Oates: Across the Border was produced by Tom Thurman in 1993 as a tribute to the actor's career.

 Oates was the subject of a 2009 biography, Warren Oates: A Wild Life, written by Susan Compo.